-While Levy thinks Alexis being unfazed by all that she has endured is “a lovely part of her character,” the same cannot be said for David, who is concerned about his sister’s wild life and seems more scarred by the events than Alexis.
-In a particularly touching scene, David shares his concern for his sister, an exchange Levy calls one of “those rare moments of intimacy and sentimentality are really lovely to play and to write.”
+While Levy thinks Alexis being unfazed by all that she has endured is "a lovely part of her character," the same cannot be said for David, who is concerned about his sister's wild life and seems more scarred by the events than Alexis.
+In a particularly touching scene, David shares his concern for his sister, an exchange Levy calls one of "those rare moments of intimacy and sentimentality [that] are really lovely to play and to write."

 Her shenanigans-filled life results in Alexis not graduating from her boarding school — although her family attended the graduation — so she has to head back to high school in season 3.
-Going back to school is a turning point for the character, setting her on her path for the reminder of the series.
-“Realizing that she has to work for what she wants, and the validation that comes with that,” Levy says.
-“The validation that comes with not having things handed to you on a silver platter.”
+Going back to school is a turning point for the character, setting her on her path for the remainder of the series.
+"Realizing that she has to work for what she wants, and the validation that comes with that," Levy says.
+"The validation that comes with not having things handed to you on a silver platter."